alessandrobruni/MontecarloSimulation/README.md

    $[ P(\text{At least one double-six in 24 rolls}) = 1 - P(\text{No double-six in 24 rolls}) \approx 1 - 0.509 \approx 0.491 ]$

-   This probability is very close to 50%.
-Given the large number of trials (24 rolls), it's more likely for at least one double-six to appear, explaining why the gambler seemed to win this bet more often.
+ This probability is approximately 50%, the same as the first game.
+With a significant number of trials - specifically 24 rolls - the likelihood of rolling at least one double-six increases, thereby explaining the gambler's frequent wins perception in this bet.
+However, this topic delves deeply into the realms of psychology and human behavior, which are complex and influential factors in such scenarios.

 ***Basically the two probabilities are the same, near 50 to 50 win lose.***